ChALkeR/safer-buffer/Porting-Buffer.md

    * if your code is not in the hot code path — you also probably won't notice a difference,
    * keep in mind that zero-filling minimizes the potential risks.
  * If you use it, make sure that you never return the buffer in a partially-filled state,
-   * if you are writing to it sequentially — always truncate it to the actuall written length
+   * if you are writing to it sequentially — always truncate it to the actual written length

-Errors in handling buffers allocated with `Buffer.allocUnsafe` could result in various issues, ranged from undefined behaviour of your code to sensitive data (user input, passwords, certs) leaking to the remote attacker.
+Errors in handling buffers allocated with `Buffer.allocUnsafe` could result in various issues, ranged from undefined behavior of your code to sensitive data (user input, passwords, certs) leaking to the remote attacker.

 _Note that the same applies to `new Buffer` usage without zero-filling, depending on the Node.js